caesarnine/ctxl/README.md

 - **Issue**: I need more information about what ctxl is doing.
   **Solution**: Use the `-v` or `--verbose` flag to enable verbose logging for more detailed output.

+- **Issue**: The dependency analysis is not working or is causing errors.
+  **Solution**: You can disable dependency analysis with `--analyze-deps false` if it's causing issues.

 ## Contributing